For whom

 The starting point may be motivation, direction, legacy or the next chapter.
 The deeper question is what kind of life you are now being asked to shape.

-It is for people willing to think slowly, honestly and practically about the next shape of life.
+This work is not for everyone with wealth.
+It is for people willing to think slowly, honestly and practically about what their freedom now asks of them.

-The work begins with the individual, while recognising that wealth often touches relationships, family, advisers, contribution and legacy.
-It is designed to sit quietly alongside existing advice, where the human questions around capital need more space.
+The work begins with the individual, while recognising that their clarity often affects relationships, advisers, contribution, family and legacy.

 If the money is broadly solved, what deserves your best attention now?